 Learn advanced techniques of programming and systems analysis and design

 Learn the characteristics of new systems and update skills to adapt to changing technology

-Learn features, capabilities and limitations of mainframe computer, application, database, web servers, and other equipment
+Learn features, capabilities and limitations of computer, application, database, web servers, and other equipment

 Education and Experience:

-Graduation from a recognized four-year college or university with a major in computer science, management information systems, computer engineering, or a related field.
+A bachelor's degree from a recognized college or university with a major in computer science, computer information systems, management information systems, computer engineering, or a related field.